-A large explosion rocked an area near a police station in the eastern Turkish town of Elazig and three police officers were killed, Turkish media reported, hours after a car bomb killed three people elsewhere in the region.
+A large explosion rocked an area near a police station in the eastern Turkish town of Elazig and several people were wounded, Turkish media reported, hours after a car bomb killed three people and wounded 40 elsewhere in the region.

 Video footage obtained by the private Dogan news agency showed a large plume of smoke rising from the area of the blast, the cause of which was not clear.